Setting up home in a new country can be a daunting experience but knowledge is power. Discover what to expect when moving to the UK

 The UK's currency is pound sterling (£).
 There are 100 pence (p) to the pound.
 Coins in circulation include:

 When out shopping it's best to take small denominations of money with you (£5, £10, or £20, including some change) as £50 notes are not widely accepted in shops.

 There are a number of English 'slang' terms used to describe money that you’re bound to hear during your stay.
-These include:
+These include the use of:

 Most international students stay in university accommodation such as halls of residence and this is generally organised through an education agency or the university direct.
 It is usual to have your own bedroom and share a kitchen and bathroom with other students, making it a great way to make friends.